Toyota Harrier: Fourth generation (XU80; 2020)

 The XU80 series Harrier was announced on 13 April 2020 and went on sale on 17 June 2020.
 It is built on the same GA-K platform as the XA50 series RAV4.
 Compared with the outgoing model, the width and the wheelbase is up by 20 mm and 30 mm respectively, while the height has been cut by 30 mm.
 Unlike the previous model, the turbocharged engine option is not available in this generation.
 It is available in S, G and Z grade levels in Japan.
 The Leather Package is also available in G and Z grades.

 In September 2022, the plug-in hybrid version was released in Japan in a sole Z grade level.
 It shares the same system with the RAV4 PHEV.

 In other Asian markets, the fourth-generation Harrier was launched in Singapore on 29 January 2021.
 It is offered in Elegance trim with a regular petrol engine, and Premium and Luxury trims with a hybrid engine.
 It was also launched in Malaysia on 8 April 2021, offered in a single Luxury trim paired with the 2.0-litre M20A-FKS engine and CVT.
 It is also offered in China under both Harrier and Venza nameplates.

 Venza

 The Harrier was unveiled in North America as the second-generation Venza on 18 May 2020.
-The Venza for this market is only available in a four-wheel drive hybrid powertrain.
+The Venza for this market is only available in an all-wheel drive hybrid powertrain.
 It went on sale in September 2020.
 Unlike the Harrier, it lacks the grille-mounted fog lamps on all trims.
 The second-generation Venza for North American market is built alongside the Harrier in Japan at the Takaoka plant, as opposed to the first-generation model which was built in the United States at Toyota Motor Manufacturing Kentucky.
 It is offered in LE, XLE and Limited trims.

 The Venza is also sold in China by GAC Toyota and produced at the Guangzhou factory.
 The front fascia differs from the Harrier that is also sold there by FAW Toyota, being produced at the Tianjin factory, making China the only country that offers both the Venza and Harrier models.